veka-server/ClaraVerse/README.md

 ## 🍎 macOS Users

-If you see a “damaged app” warning:
+If you see a "damaged app" warning:

 1. Right-click the `.app` and choose **Open**
 2. Allow in *System Preferences → Security & Privacy*